 Most people associate lifting weights with strength training.
-In this activity, the goal of the exerciser is to increase his ability to lift heavier loads, whether he is utilizing machines, barbells or dumbbells.
+In this activity, the goal of the exercise is to increase his ability to lift heavier loads, whether he is utilizing machines, barbells or dumbbells.
 In turn, the result is muscle growth and strength.

 The exerciser chooses a weight level that provides a good amount of resistance while not being too heavy as to possibly cause injury.
 You then practice a set number of repetitions before moving up to the next weight and progressing accordingly.
-Your strength training regimen is therefore associated with choosing the right kettlebell weight.
+Your strength training regimen is therefore associated with choosing the right beginner kettlebell weight.

 Besides strength training, conditioning factors into the equation too.
-For example, if you are working out with 15-pound kettlebells and you find that you are tiring after a circuit training session (exercises conducted in quick succession), you may need to choose a lighter weight.
+For example, if you are working out with 15-pound kettlebell weights and you find that you are tiring after a circuit training session (exercises conducted in quick succession), you may need to choose a lighter weight.
 While you want to be challenged, you don’t want to use a weight that tires you too fast, which can lead to injury.